Actipro/Avalonia-Controls/Documentation/topics/samples.md

 The `Samples/SampleBrowser/References/ActiproSoftware.References.props` file contains an `ActiproVersion` property that defines the version of the Actipro product NuGet packages to reference.
 Update that value if you wish to use an alternate version.

+> [!NOTE]
+> The samples always are intended to work with the current Actipro product version, and may not compile if used with other versions.
+However, adjustments to the Actipro product version can be useful when testing prerelease builds.

 ### Changing the Avalonia Version

 The `Samples/SampleBrowser/References/Avalonia.References.props` file contains an `AvaloniaVersion` property that defines the version of the Avalonia packages to reference.
 Update that value if you wish to use an alternate version.